 Dishwasher - Using the Right Detergent and Rinse Agent

-Use only powder, liquid, tablet, or pod (packet) detergent designed specifically for automatic dishwashers.
-Any other types of soap may cause sudsing inside the dishwasher, resulting in poor wash performance and possibly suds and water on your kitchen floor.
+Use only powder, liquid, tablet or pod (packet) detergent designed specifically for use with automatic dishwashers.
+Any other types of soap or detergent may cause excessive suds inside the dishwasher.
+This will result in a poor wash performance and can possibly cause suds and water to leak out onto your kitchen floor.

-- Slowly add rinse agent until full.
-You may need to pause several times to allow rinse agent to settle.
+Slowly add rinse agent until the dispenser reservoir is full.
+You may need to pause several times to allow the rinse agent to settle.

-- See your Owner's Manual for more information on detergent amount recommendations.
+See your Owner's Manual for more information on rinse agent amount recommendations.